EOPF-Sample-Service/xarray-eopf/docs/guide.md

 )
 ```

-Returns a EOPF data product from Sentinel-1, -2, or -3 in an analysis-ready, convenient
+Returns an EOPF data product from Sentinel-1, -2, or -3 in an analysis-ready, convenient
 form.
 Common parameters are:

 - `resolution`: Target resolution for all spatial data variables / bands.